 Adding to the Conversation

-When it comes to being a thought leader, obviously being knowledgeable and up to date with industry trends is key.
+When it comes to being a thought leader, obviously being knowledgeable and up-to-date with industry trends is key.
 But let’s not focus on being innovative.
 That comes later.
-In order to be innovative, you have to know your industry and know it well.
+To be innovative, you have to know your industry and know it well.

 Your knowledge as a thought leader is based on experience, both past and present, the latest news coming out of your industry, and how you use that intel to educate your audience.
 Because just knowing something isn’t everything.
 It’s all about the balance between knowing and doing.
 And as a thought leader, you have to practice what you preach.

-An example of this is through a company called Type A machines, a 3D printing manufacturer in San Leandro, California.
-Their website, provides an opportunity to establish the company as an innovator in the 3D printing industry by showcasing their final prints, research and development, and cutting edge technology.
-More importantly, they use their content to take the latest news buzzing around the 3D printing & tech industries and highlightbenefits and usecases for their products and services.
+The theory is to have a website that provides an opportunity to establish the company as an innovator or leading source of information.
+You can easily do this by showcasing products, research and development, and cutting-edge technology.
+More importantly, you can use you content to take the latest news buzzing around your industry and highlight benefits and use cases for products and services.

 Adding to the conversation is all about knowledge.
 It’s easy to regurgitate.
 But, what makes you a thought leader is understanding innovation, identifying with your community and providing insight, guidance, and encouragement to build trust.
 This will help you develop a community conversation while adding value to the community with a new spin (your spin) to the conversation in a personalized way.